Dissolution of Austria-Hungary: Disintegration

 The national councils had already begun acting more or less as provisional governments of independent countries.
 During the Italian battles, the political leaders of Czechs, Slovaks and Southern Slavs declared their independence.
-With defeat in the war imminent after the Italian offensive in the Battle of Vittorio Veneto beginning on 24 October, Czech politicians peacefully took over command in Prague on 28 October (later declared the birthday of Czechoslovakia) and followed up in other major cities in the next few days.
+With defeat in the war imminent after the Bulgarian Armistice which left the south of the Empire wide open to the advance of the Entente Army of the Orient and the subsequent Italian victory in the Battle of Vittorio Veneto beginning on 24 October, Czech politicians peacefully took over command in Prague on 28 October (later declared the birthday of Czechoslovakia) and followed up in other major cities in the next few days.
 On 30 October, the Slovaks followed in Martin.
 On 29 October, the Slavs in both portions of what remained of Austria–Hungary proclaimed the State of Slovenes, Croats and Serbs.
 They also declared that their ultimate intention was to unite with Serbia and Montenegro in a large South Slav state.
 On the same day, the Czechs and Slovaks formally proclaimed the establishment of Czechoslovakia as an independent state.